droonga/droonga.org/tutorial/plugin-development/index.md

 : At this phase, a plugin can modify incoming requests and outgoing responses.

 Processing phase
-: At this phase, a plugin can process incoming requests on each partition, step by step.
+: At this phase, a plugin can process incoming requests on each volume, step by step.

 The processing phase includes 3 sub pluggable phases: